ToxicPie/minecrab/readme.md

 ## How To Play

-Write a good AI program and upload the bytecode file to the system.
-You also need to upload an initial memory file for the program.
+Write a good AI program and assemble it into a bytecode file (The [assembler](./assembler/ihopethisworks.py) tool might be useful.)
+You also need to prepare an initial memory file for the program.
 Both files must be exactly 65536 bytes, otherwise it is undefined behavior.

-Then just sit back and watch all the processes fight!
+Then run the game as described in [game setup](docs/game-setup.md), and sit back and watch all the processes fight!